dewancse/model-similarity/README.md

 ### Model Verification (MV)
-Model Verification is a web-based platform for testing the [Epithelial Modelling Platform (EMP)](https://github.com/dewancse/epithelial-modelling-platform).
-It allows users to discover [SED-ML](http://sed-ml.org/) based annotation (dummy data at the moment) and to find similarities between the assembled model on the EMP and the annotated models in [PMR](https://models.physiomeproject.org).
-This tool is deployed at this address: http://130.216.216.60.
+Model Verification is a web-based tool to perform software verification of the [Epithelial Modelling Platform (EMP)](https://github.com/dewancse/epithelial-modelling-platform).
+It allows users to discover [SED-ML](http://sed-ml.org/) based annotations in order to find similarities between the assembled protein models from the EMP and the annotated models in the [PMR](https://models.physiomeproject.org).
+The tool is deployed at this address: http://130.216.216.60.

 ### Installing MV
 This tool makes use of webservices provided by [PMR](https://models.physiomeproject.org) as well as several services from the [European Bioinformatics Institute (EBI)](https://www.ebi.ac.uk/services).
 In oder to develop web applications which make use of services in this way, it is best to make use of a reverse proxy to ensure the web application plays nicely with modern web browsers.
 In this project, we use a Docker-based [NGINX](http://nginx.org/) reverse proxy for this purpose, which makes it reasonably easy to get this demonstration up and running locally as well as deploying it on various cloud platforms.